§ 18-206. Determination of nonconformity.

 (1) permits, ordinances, the Police Survey of 1931, or other records on file with the Zoning Administrator:

-(i) document the existence of a lawful nonconforming use, nonconforming density, or other nonconformance; and
+(ii) document the existence of a lawful nonconforming density, or other nonconformance; and

 (2) a field inspection of the construction, design, and arrangement of the structure or use in question confirms these records.